hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ### Principal components analysis (PCA)

 One way to visualize sample-to-sample distances is a principal components analysis (PCA).
 DESeq2 has a built-in function for plotting PCA plots, that uses `ggplot2` under the hood.
-This is great because it saves us having to type out lines of code and fiddling with different layers.
+This is great because it saves us having to type out lines of code and having to fiddle with the different ggplot2 layers.
+In addition, it takes the `rlog` object as an input directly, hence saving us the trouble of extracting the relevant information from it.

 The function `plotPCA()` requires two arguments as input: an `rlog` object and the `intgroup` (the column in our metadata that we are interested in).

 	### Plot PCA
 	plotPCA(rld, intgroup=c("sampletype"))